LAST UPDATED: 21.04.21

 25.3.3.
 Personal individual checks - we must be able to confirm the registration number of the signee (i.e. GMC number) and the identity of the individual (i.e. ID card/utility bill),

-25.3.4.
-Other checks - we may carry out other due diligence checks if all of the above cannot be fulfilled, including VAT checks and signed declarations which may need to be sent to confirm responsibility of storage and handling of the goods.
+25.2.3. *Other checks - we may carry out other due diligence checks if required, including company registration checks including VAT number, requesting signed declarations to confirm responsibility of storage and handling of the goods and further risk assessment checks accordingly.